sandman72/SAO_Attraktor/README.md

 Runs the pixel animation on the Attraktor SAO Badge

-The Arduino code works with Boardmanager:
+The Arduino code works with the following CH32V003 MCUs from the board manager:
   - CH32 MCU EVT Boards 1.0.4 or later (WCHLinkRV driver)
   - or WCH32 Boards 0.0.2 (WinUSB driver)

+Upload needs the CH32V003 WCH-LinkE dongle in RISC-V mode.

 For the SAO Board to work correctly you need to reflash the MCU with the WCH-LinkUtility once to disable the NRST functionality on pin PD7:

   "Disable mul-func, PD7 is used for IO func"